-To date, the DLG investment strategy has reflected the following initiatives:
+To date, the Direct Line Group investment strategy has reflected the following initiatives:

-- The commercial property portfolio invests only in assets with an energy efficiency level of D or higher (or with apportioned funds to achieve this level), exceeding the government minimum requirement of an E rating.
+- The commercial property portfolio invests only in assets with an energy efficiency level of D or higher (or with apportioned funds to achieve this level), exceeding the government’s present minimum requirement of an E rating.
 The portfolio also has a tailored set of 2022 ESG targets which cover, inter alia, carbon, energy, water and waste.